HL7/cql/input/pages/03-developersguide.md

 Table 3‑I - The defined type conversion operators in CQL

-For a complete description of these conversion operators, refer to the <<09-b-cqlreference.adoc#type-operators-1,Type Operators>> section in the [CQL Reference](09-b-cqlreference.html).
+For a complete description of these conversion operators, refer to the [Type Operators](09-b-cqlreference.adoc#type-operators-1) section in the [CQL Reference](09-b-cqlreference.html).

 #### Quantity Conversions